Note: this blog was originally published on September 2, 2022.

 How to start running reliability tests

 Gremlin makes it easy to run reliability tests on your services.
-Simply define your service, connect your Health Checks, find the test you want to run, then click run.
-Gremlin provides the four reliability tests mentioned in this blog and more.
-Because it automatically detects your service's dependencies, you can quickly and easily test for dependency failures by simulating outages or adding latency.
+Follow our Reliability Management (RM) quick-start guide, find the test you want to run, and click run.
 While a test is running, Gremlin continuously monitors your service via its Health Checks to ensure it's available, responsive, healthy, and stable.

 No items found.